RupakBiswas-2304/File_authentication/README.md

 - If key file is lost during formatting device or some other issue the account will be locked forever if 2FA is absent.
 - If it is a online system then internet problems can reduce productivity.
 - If someone is using this service from a remote server the session can be hijacked and control of account can be taken by hacker.
+- Cannot be used in public servers like airports/railways since it poses humongous threat on the file integrity and could lead to a breach of security.

 # Contributing :